 A ShopRunner membership, which is like Amazon Prime for more than 100 retail stores, comes with this card.
 You get free two-day shipping and free returns with your online orders through participating retailers.
 An annual membership for ShopRunner normally costs $79.
 Enrollment required for select benefits.

 The Amex travel portal lets you redeem your points for airfare at a rate of one cent per point.
 So the welcome bonus is worth at least $600 and potentially much more, if you transfer it to one of the Amex transfer partners.

-The Amex Platinum card comes with a generous welcome bonus of 60,000 Amex Membership Rewards points after spending $5,000 on purchases within the first three months of opening your account.
-The intro bonus alone is enough to justify paying the $550 annual fee which is not waived for the first year.
+The Amex Platinum card comes with a generous welcome bonus of 100,000 Membership Rewards® Points after you spend $6,000 on purchases on the Card in your first 6 months of Card Membership.
+The intro bonus alone is enough to justify paying the $695 annual fee which is not waived for the first year.

 But remember, the excellent benefits and perks are why many people keep this card in their wallet.
 You’ll get up to $500 in credits annually (up to $200 for airline incidentals, up to $200 credit for Uber and up to $100 for Saks Fifth Avenue), which effectively reduces the annual fee to $50 per year.
 And you’ll get even more value from the other benefits of this card:

 - Free food and drinks and a comfortable place to relax at airport lounges